filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-libvpx` option to the configure script.
 Use the `libvpx` library to enable support for decoding and encoding VP8 and VP9 video compression formats.
 Provides two video codecs - `libvpx` and `libvpx-v9` for VP8 and VP9 formats respectively.

 This flag should be enabled if there is a need to create WebM media format.

+### vulkan
+Pass the `--enable-vulkan` option to the configure script.
+Enable support for Vulkan API to offload video processing to the GPU and also enable support for AMD AMF (Advanced Media Framework)/VCE (Video Coding Engine) encoder.

+This flag should be enabled on systems that have compatible AMD GPU to enable hardware-accelerated decoding.

 ### wavpack
 Only works if the `encode` flag is enabled.
 Pass the `--enable-libwavpack` option to the configure script.
 Use the `libwavpack` library to provide support for encoding audio in WavPack format.
 Only lossy or lossless mode is supported, i.e. no encoding in hybrid mode currently possible.